Hooptaplabs/htdebugger/readme.md

 ### Chrome

 First, make sure you've built the chrome extension.
 Browse to [chrome://extensions](chrome://extensions/), tick the **'Developer mode'** option, click **'Load unpacked extension'** and select the `build/chrome` folder.
-If all goes well, when you open/restart devtools you should see a **'GA Debugger'** panel.
+If all goes well, when you open/restart devtools you should see a **'HT Debugger'** panel.

 If you modify the core or chrome source code you'll need to rebuild the extension (the watch task will do this for you) and then restart devtools to see your changes.

 ### Firefox

 First, make sure you've built the Firefox add-on.
-Browse to your Firefox profile, find the extensions folder and create a new text file named `gadebugger@browserextensions.keithclark.co.uk`, paste the path to the Firefox build directoy and restart firefox.
+Browse to your Firefox profile, find the extensions folder and create a new text file named `browserextensions@hooptaplabs.com`, paste the path to the Firefox build directoy and restart firefox.

 If you modify the core or add-on source code you'll need to rebuild the extension (the watch task will do this for you) and then restart devtools to see your changes.